 Gelateria Gianni is a ice cream place recommended by two VT friends on their VT pages about Bologna (see ex ...virtualtourist.com); Ingrid Trekki and Toonsarah.

 I founded it by chance.
-I don' t remember which flavours I chose the first time I visited Gianni' s.
-My ice cream was really good.
+I don' t remember which ice cream flavours I chose the first time I visited Gianni' s.
 The second time I went there I think I had a scoop of coffee flavour ice cream and another one of yoghurt.
 I am not sure about it.
 I liked it very much.
 The scoops were big.

 There are three branches of this gelateria in Bologna.
 I went to that one besides the two towers.
 There aren' t any chairs to enjoy your ice cream inside this ice cream parlour, but you can sit outside on a low stone wall.